Human papillomavirus vaccine, bivalent (Injection)

 - Tell your doctor if you are receiving radiation treatments.

 Warnings While Using This Medicine

 - This vaccine will not treat cervical cancer, genital warts, or other diseases caused by HPV.
-It will not protect you against diseases that are caused by HPV types that are not in the vaccine.
+It will not protect you against diseases caused by all HPV types.
 This vaccine will not protect you against sexually transmitted diseases that are not caused by HPV.

-- You or your child may feel faint, lightheaded, or dizzy right after you receive this vaccine.
-Sitting or lying down for 15 minutes after you receive the vaccine may also help.
-If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert.
-If this problem continues or gets worse, check with your doctor.
+- This vaccine may cause you to feel faint, lightheaded, or dizzy right after you receive it.
+It may help to sit or lie down for 15 minutes after you receive the vaccine.
+Do not drive or do anything else that could be dangerous if you feel dizzy.

 Possible Side Effects While Using This Medicine